Glutexo/guides/providers/embedded_ansible.md

    * try adding a Repository in ManageIQ (Automate > Ansible > Repositories) :)

-If you're on MacOSX, you will also need to run these first:
+If you're on MacOSX, you will also need to run these before running _Procfile.ansible_:

 ```
 # redirect local 54321 to docker-machine - otherwise, localhost:54321 doesn't work